bradygrapentine/QueryDash/STUDENT.md

 > NOTE: You must choose an app name that is unique across all of heroku.
 If you want to use a name that isn't available, try appending unique like `-sdg` or `-janedoe` replacing `janedoe` with your name.

 - `heroku apps:create NAMEOFAPP` - NOTE: replace `NAMEOFAPP` with something that is unique to your project.
-- `heroku buildpacks:add suncoast-devs/dotnetcore-buildpack`
+- `heroku buildpacks:add suncoast-devs/dotnetcore-buildpack` // did this
-- `git push heroku HEAD:master`
+- `git push heroku HEAD:master` // haven't done this yet

 ## To setup secrets for Heroku